 Detroit MLK Day Committee

 Detroit, MI 48202

-On Monday, January 15, 2018, the Detroit MLK Day Program/Rally and March will commemorate the 50th Anniversary of the assassination of Dr. King.
-This year’s program will feature keynote speaker Rev. Dr. Bernard Lafayette of Emory University, who served as a special assistant to Dr. King for several years.
+On Monday, January 20, 2020, the Detroit MLK Day Program/Rally and March will commemorate the 91th birthday of Dr. King.
+This year’s program will feature keynote speaker Dr. Luis Barrios, the President of the Inter-religious Foundation for Community Organization (IFCO) Board of Directors based in New York City.

 At about 1:30 p.m., the Detroit MLK Day March for Jobs, Peace and Justice will begin.
-At 3:00 p.m., a special cultural program of poetry and music will take place at the neighboring St. John’s Episcopal Church located on Woodward at the Fisher I-75 service drive, just one block north of Central.
-A light meal will be served.
+At 3:00 p.m., a special cultural program of poetry and music will take place at the church.
+A healthy community meal will be served.